-SJAFCA will transfer funding for the O&M of the SJCFCWCD levees to SJCFCWCD, except for a small administration fee.
+SJAFCA will transfer funding for the O&M of the SJCFCWCD levees to SJCFCWCD, except for the cost incurred by SJAFCA for the administration of the assessment.
 SJAFCA and SJCFCWCD will arrange an agreement for funding transfers if the Proposed Assessment is approved.